seoClarity Research Study

 To understand the initial impact of Google's AI Overviews on organic keyword rankings, we asked our clients to send us a sample of the keywords they were most concerned about in terms of the potential effects of AIO.

-Our early research, based on 2,700 keywords, provides an initial look at the findings, segmented by industry, keyword intent, and keyword type (e.g., YMYL, local, and buying guides).
+Our research, based on thousands of keywords, provides a look at the findings, segmented by industry, keyword intent, and keyword type (e.g., YMYL, local, and buying guides).

 Of the thousands of queries we tracked before May 30, 2024, 17.4% resulted in an AI Overview response.